sherink08/EmployeeManagement-Angular8/README.md

 # EmployeeManagement-Angular8

-Clone/Download EmpMgmt-NodeAPI Repo and run .
+Clone/Download NodeJS-JSON-API-server from my github repo-list and run.

 after that do an npm install